canvas-medical/documentation/collections/_api/documentreference.md

             description: The date the document was created
           - name: type
             type: string
-            description: The type of the document reference
+            description: Kind of document (LOINC if possible)
         endpoints: [read, search]
         read:
           responses: [200, 401, 403, 404]